iramnaaz/hw4-svm/problems.tex.md

 #### Understanding SVMs (1.5 points)

-1. (0.5 point)Support vector machines use a kernel.
+1. (0.5 point) Support vector machines use a kernel.
 People build kernels for things that don’t start out as vectors, such as text documents.
 Research on the web to find the name of a kernel used on words or strings.
 Tell us what it is called.
-Briefly explain how it works *in your own words*.
+Briefly explain how it works *in your own words*, using a toy example.
 Also give a citation for a research paper that describes it.
 Include a web link.

 2. (0.5 points) Explain why a support vector machine using a kernel, once trained, does not directly use the decision boundary to classify points.